noamkadosh/funk-stack/README.md

 - Linting with [ESLint](https://eslint.org)
 - Static Types with [TypeScript](https://typescriptlang.org)

 Not a fan of bits of the stack?
-Fork it, change it, and use `pnpm exec create-remix --template your/repo`!
+Fork it, change it, and use `pnpm create-remix --template your/repo`!
 Make it your own.

 ## Development